 5. Summer Craft Activities: Nature Printing

 Kids who love summer craft activities will enjoy nature printing!
 Explore the outdoors to gather flowers, leaves, rocks, pinecones and twigs.
-Cover a table with newspaper or a waterproof sheet, then grab some paper and poster paints.
-Using a paintbrush (or fingers for messy play), paint one side of your object and press firmly onto the paper.
+First, cover a table with newspaper or a waterproof sheet, then grab some paper and poster paints.
+Next, using a paintbrush (or fingers for messy play), paint one side of your object and press firmly onto the paper.
 Summer craft ideas such as nature printing create beautiful pieces of art that encourage children to interact with the outdoors.
 Children can further develop their knowledge of nature with charming reads such as The Woodland Book and A First Book of Nature.

 6. Summer Holiday Activities: Obstacle Course